Helm Charts

 Option B: Upload Artifacts¶

-This approach is suited for scenarios where the user would like to upload the artifacts to the Controller and not provide any form of access to their Git/Helm repository.
-In the example below, we have specified the "apache-7.3.24" TGZ Helm chart and a custom values YAML file.
+This approach is suited for scenarios where the user would like to upload the artifacts to the Controller and not provide any form of access to their Git/Helm repository

 - Upload the "Helm chart" (a tgz file) and if necessary a "values.yaml" override file